perseas/Pyrseas/docs/index.rst

 - Generates SQL statements to modify a database so that it willl match an input YAML/JSON specification

-- (planned) Generates an extended YAML description of a PostgreSQL database from its catalogs and from an extension specification.
+- Generates an augmented YAML description of a PostgreSQL database from its catalogs and an augmentation specification.

 - (planned) Generates a flexible web application to update PostgreSQL tables